Deep Policy Iteration with Integer Programming for Inventory Management: Numerical Results and Managerial Insights

 \subsection{Testing Framework}

-Evaluating RL algorithms can be tricky as most methods have a large number of hyper parameters or configurations that could be tuned, and care must also be taken to capture the actual utility of an RL method via the evaluation and avoid misleading conclusions occurring due to improper evaluation (\citealt{henderson2018deep,agarwal2021deep}).
-In particular, since the same simulation environments are used to train and evaluate (test) a model, if a model is chosen based on its performance on that environment during a particular training run and the exact same model (model weights) used to then evaluate on the same environment for test scoring, this can lead to misleading conclusions.
-The particular model class and set of hyper parameters may only have performed so well due to random chance (i.e., the random initialization, action sampling, and environment transitions) during the particular training run, and due to selecting the best result throughout training.
-Nevertheless, this may not at all characterize how well different models or hyper parameters may enable learning good policies in general or work in practice.
-It is therefore important to use separate model hyper parameter selection, training and evaluation runs for each model.
-Additionally it is important to use multiple runs in each case to characterize the distribution of results one can expect with a particular algorithm.
+Evaluating RL algorithms can be tricky as most methods have a large number of hyperparameters or configurations that could be tuned.
+Care must also be taken to capture the actual utility of an RL method via the evaluation and avoid misleading conclusions due to improper evaluation \citep{henderson2018deep, agarwal2021deep}.
+In particular, since the same simulation environments are used to train and evaluate (test) a model, if a model is chosen based on its performance on that environment during a particular training run and the exact same model (model weights) is then used to evaluate on the same environment for test scoring, this can lead to misleading conclusions.
+The particular model class and set of hyperparameters may only have performed well due to random chance (i.e., the random initialization, action sampling, and environment transitions) during the particular training run, and due to selecting the best result throughout training.
+Nevertheless, this may not characterize how well different models or hyperparameters may enable learning good policies in general or work in practice.
+It is therefore important to use separate model hyperparameter selection, training, and evaluation runs for each model.
+Additionally, it is important to use multiple runs in each case to characterize the distribution of results one can expect with a particular algorithm.
 We follow such rigorous procedures with our testing framework and in the results reported here.